Links on Android Authority may earn us a commission. Learn more.

 Buying the right cheap tablet for your needs

-Choosing your next cheap tablet isn’t terribly difficult, you just have to keep a few things in mind.
-Price comes above all else, as these are cheap options, after all.
-We’ve done our best to limit this list to $300, though you can find some options for closer to $100.
+Choosing your next cheap tablet isn’t tricky if you keep a few things in mind.
+Price comes above all else.
+These are affordable options, after all.
+We’ve done our best to limit this list to $400, though you can find some possibilities for closer to $100.
 Remember, the more you spend, the better features you’ll have access to.

 You’ll also want to keep an eye on your screen size and resolution.
 If you’re hoping to binge-watch the day away, a larger high-resolution screen is a must-have — though it will cost you a bit more money.
 As you inch towards a larger screen, you may have a tougher time toting it around with you, too.